-Appendix - B to the Independent Auditors' Report
+Annexure - B to the Independent Auditors' Report

-Independent Auditor's Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

 We have audited the internal financial controls with reference to financial statements of M/s.
-GMR Krishnagiri SIR Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the financial statements of the Company for the year ended on that date.
+GMR Krishnagiri SIR LTD ("the Company") as at 31 March, 2023 in conjunction with our audit of the financial statements of the Company for the year ended on that date.